-Windsong Farm is on the site of the well-known Farmer John’s Organic Produce, at 31 King George Road in suburban Warren Township, New Jersey.
+Windsong Farm is on the site of the well-known Farmer John’s Organic Produce in suburban Warren Township, New Jersey.
 It is the first organic vegetable operation in the state, established by Farmer John Canright in 1974.
 We are honored to have been entrusted with continuing this significant natural treasure.
 Our hope is to provide a diversity of certified organic/chemical-free vegetables, fruits (in progress), eggs (still a few years out), honey (2017), and other horticultural products (bamboo!).
 We utilize a solar-energy based system and are structuring our land-management practices to reduce the use of fossil-based fuels wherever we can.
 Our goal is to conserve the natural “integrated tapestry of beneficial relationships” of the farm and use and recycle every bit of what it creates.

 We will offer our products for sale via a paid membership system, known as a CSA.
 Members will be entitled to a share of our produce.
 The annual membership fee will give us the cash flow to purchase seeds and get the plantings in.
 Our CSA Membership program is a work-in-progress and will undoubtedly change from year to year until we find the right balance of support for the farm and value for members.